DennisMorenoMax/USA-Soccer-Team-Logos/README.md

 # USA Soccer Team Logos (2025 Season)

-This repository contains team pictures and logos from the **2025 season** of the United States soccer system.
+This repository contains team logos from the **2025 season** of the United States soccer system.
+Feel free to use these logos for **visualizations, dashboards, websites, or other soccer-related projects**.

 ## USA Men’s Soccer Logos
 - **MLS_2025** — Major League Soccer